-Good content has become the brute force that drives majority of the marketing strategies on the internet today.
-Whether it is explainer videos, blog posts, or infographics, every form of online marketing requires high quality content that attracts more clicks and revenue.
+Good content has become the brute force that drives a majority of the marketing strategies on the internet today.
+Whether it is explainer videos, blog posts, or infographics, every form of online marketing requires high-quality content that attracts more clicks and revenue.

 The answer is, there is no single method of doing so.